 Our Los Angeles Italian food tour was a success!

 Secret City Tours can be found on Facebook here.
-Tours are sporadic, so if you’re in LA make sure to LIKE their Facebook page to find out when the next outing will be.
+I also took their Lebanese Food Tour, so if you’re in LA make sure to LIKE their Facebook page to find out when the next outing will be.
 John makes the tour fun along the way by having trivia contests with raffle prizes on the bus.
 I didn’t win anything but we all had a blast trying.

 Taking a food tour through your city is a fun way to learn more about your local area.